Privacy Disclosure

 Changes to This COPPA Policy

-This COPPA Policy is current as of the Effective Date set forth above.
-We may change this COPPA Policy from time to time, so please be sure to check back periodically.
+Mid American Credit Union may change this COPPA Policy from time to time.
 We will post any changes to this COPPA Policy on our Site, at www.midamerican.coop.
 If we make any changes to this COPPA Policy that materially affect our practices with regard to the personal information we have previously collected from a child, we will endeavor to provide you with notice in advance of such change by highlighting the change on our Site.